JosephYostos/Container-image-signature-and-verification/README.md

     failed to verify image docker.io/josephyostos/dev-repo:unsigned: .attestors[0].entries[0].keys: no matching signatures:
  ```

-- Try to deploy signed image in `enforce-namespace` namespace
+- Try to deploy a signed image in `enforce-namespace` namespace

 ```bash
 kubectl run unsignedimage -n enforce-namespace --image=josephyostos/dev-repo:signed
 ```

-This should be a successfull request.
+This time it should be successfully deployed.

 3- uninstall kyverno